Bless God, he went as soldiers,

 I should not fear the fight.

-We are busy working to bring Emily Dickinson's "Bless God" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Bless God" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Bless God" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.